RamblingWare/RamblingWare/README.md

 ## Features

- *  Multi-Author Blog system with roles (Author,Editor,Owner,Admin)
+ *  Multi-Author blog system with roles (Author,Editor,Owner,Admin)
  *  Social Media ready with OpenGraph API and Twitter API
- *  Simple Interface, Responsive Design, Mobile Friendly
+ *  Simple interface, responsive design, mobile friendly
- *  Tagging, Categories and Archive Years
+ *  Tagging, categories, featured, and archives
- *  JavaScript independent (Minimal usage, not required)
- *  Easy WYSIWYG editor for creating posts
+ *  Easy html editor for creating posts
- *  2FA security and encrypted passwords for logins
+ *  2FA security and encrypted passwords for authors

 ## Usage

 Feel free to fork, clone, and reused any or all of this code.
 Be sure to include the license.

 Right now this code has lots of 'ramblingware' in it.
-I plan to make a version that is easily modifiable for "new" blogs.
+I plan to make a self-installing version that is easily modifiable for "new" blogs.
 Stay tuned.
-But if you'd like to try out this exact version, feel free to do so.
+But if you'd like to try this out now, feel free to do so.

 ### Manually Deploy